What we know about the Florida State University shooting suspect

 “That’s what it was all about – making better decisions,” she said.
 “For something like this to happen from someone in a group like that is scary … it’s devastating.”

-CNN’s Yahya Abou-Ghazala, Blake Ellis, Majlie de Puy Kamp and Hanna Park contributed to this report.
+CNN’s Yahya Abou-Ghazala, Blake Ellis and Majlie de Puy Kamp contributed to this report.

 The-CNN-Wire